noaione/yuusha-shoukan-ln/sources/v07/chapter3.md

 [Eh?]

 [If a mermaid/harpy hybrid mother and a half-elf father had a child, if that child got sick... what hospital would you take him to?
-To the mermaids’?
-The harpies’?
-The elves’?
-Or perhaps, the humans’?]
+To the mermaids?
+The harpies?
+The elves?
+Or perhaps, the humans?]

 [...Ahh.]